cccc0423/cccc0423.github.io/src/posts/potential-outcomes-nutshell.md

 date: 2025-08-30
 ---

-To act upon the world it to assume a grasp of causality.
+To act upon the world is to assume a grasp of causality.
 From the dawn of inquiry,
 humans have sought to understand not just the what but the why the world behaves as it does.